 That’s where Davidson and Goleman come in.
 They aim to unveil not just the temporary effects of mindfulness training, but how practicing various forms of meditation over time affects our general traits—more stable aspects of ourselves.
 And they make the case that simpler forms of mindfulness training may have some benefits, but fall short when you are looking for lasting change.

-According to the authors, there are four main ways that meditation—particularly when practiced consistently over time—can make a deeper impact on us.
+According to the authors, there are five main ways that meditation—particularly when practiced consistently over time—can make a deeper impact on us.

 1. Meditation improves our resiliency to stress

 According to neuroscience research, mindfulness practices dampen activity in our amygdala and increase the connections between the amygdala and prefrontal cortex, both of which help us to be less reactive to stressors and to recover better from stress when we experience it.
 “These changes are trait-like: they appear not simply during the explicit instruction to perceive the stressful stimuli mindfully, but even in the ‘baseline’ state’” for longer-term meditators, which supports the possibility that mindfulness changes our ability to handle stress in a better, more permanent way.

 2. Meditation increases our compassionate concern for others

 While many of us may espouse compassionate attitudes, we can also suffer when we see others suffering, which can create a state of paralysis or withdrawal.
 But studies have shown that practicing loving-kindness for others increases our willingness to take action to relieve suffering.
 It appears to do this by lessening amygdala activity in the presence of suffering, while also activating circuits in the brain that are connected to good feelings and love.
 “The cultivation of a loving concern for other people’s well-being has a surprising and unique benefit: the brain circuitry for happiness emerges, along with compassion,” write the authors.

 3. Meditation augments our capacity to focus and pay attention